Sanctuary Olonana Camp

 - Massages and treatments

 Olonana is located on a private section of the Mara River, offering you spectacular views of the animals as they wander down the banks each day.
+What makes this camp extra special is its relationship with local communities and its efforts to be as environmentally responsible as possible.

 Fourteen canvas pavilions are dotted along the river, each one extremely spacious with parquet flooring and four poster beds.
 With a modern spin this lodge has a library that you can enjoy and it even has a pool for an afternoon dip.
 And, if you feel like you need some extra pampering, you could wander down to the mini spa for some traditional African treatments with the bush as your soundtrack.